Skip to content

 Philadelphia's Seasonal Parks and Beer Gardens

-Green spaces come alive in the spring and summer with Philadelphia beer gardens and seasonal parks.
+Green spaces come alive in the spring, summer, and fall with Philadelphia’s beer gardens and seasonal parks.

-If you’re visiting Philadelphia this spring or summer, consider a stop at one of these spots to kick back and relax outside
+If you’re visiting Philadelphia during the warmer months, consider a stop at one of these spots to kick back and relax outside when the weather is nice out

 Spruce Street Harbor Park